arajv11/NJITMilestone3/README.md

 # About the app: I built this to practice making a full stack application to showcase online shopping experience

+# App is available at https://catchwatch.herokuapp.com

+# To run locally:

+1. Download the source code and create a .env file in the backend folder with two variables:

+   JWT_SECRET, which is a string
+   MONGODB_URI, which is for a local connection to MongoDB on your computer

+2. Run npm install in the frontend and backend folders to install dependencies

-# How to use:
+# How to use CatchWatch:

 Navigation links are at the top of the page.

-Home page link is CatchWatch(top left).
+1. Go to home page.
+The link is CatchWatch(top left).
 Home page displays all offerings.
-Each time you click "Buy this item", the item is added to the cart(link on the top).
+2. Each time you click "Buy this item", the item is added to the cart(link on the top).
-Go to cart link to make adjustments and proceed to checkout.
+3. Go to cart link to make adjustments and proceed to checkout.
-You need to log in to make purchase(top right).
-If you don't have an account, go to https://catchwatch.herokuapp.com/enroll (don't forget your password).
+4. You need to log in to make purchase(top right).
+If you don't have an account, type the homepage URL then /enroll (https://catchwatch.herokuapp.com/enroll or http://localhost:3000/enroll
+5. Create account
-If you are logged in you can proceed to checkout.
+6. If you are logged in you can proceed to checkout.
 First, enter name and address(shipping only for United States).
 Submit info to see order preview.
-On order preview page, click "edit" button if you want to change the shipping info.
+7. On the order preview page, click "edit" button if you want to change the shipping info.
-Click "Place Order" when ready
+8. Click "Place Order" when ready.
+All orders are available in "My orders"(link on the top)

+Sign out is in the top right.

 # Technologies used: